Personalized Oncology Services

 Personal Genome Diagnostics

 Personal Genome Diagnostics (PGDx) offers a clinical Cancer Exome Analysis service, which includes sequencing of 20,766 genes.
-As part of this analysis, patients receive a report on the therapeutic, predictive, and prognostic implications of mutated genes and pathways with biological or clinical significance, as well as information on clinical trials related to observed gene mutations.
+As part of this analysis, patients receive a report on the therapeutic, predictive, and prognostic implications of mutated genes and pathways with biological or clinical significance, as well as information on clinical trials related to observed A segment of genetic material that has a particular function.
+Humans have approximately 25,000 different genes.
+Every cell in the body has the same set of genes, however, different genes are turned on in different tissues, and at different times. mutations.

 Foundation Medicine offers a genomic test that analyzes routine clinical specimens for alterations in relevant cancer-related genes.
 The test provides individualized, actionable information to assist physicians seeking appropriate treatment options that are specific and unique to each patient.